 Extract text from PDF programmatically

-Manual data entry may not be a lousy way of extracting text data from a PDF file if you only have to do it a few times.
+Manual data entry isn’t a bad way of extracting text data from a PDF file if you only have to do it a few times.
 This method gives you the advantage of having an experienced professional ensure that all the data is correct and makes sense.

 One option for doing this is to build your application.
-Although this may sound daunting, several tools make it easier to do than you might think.
+Daunting?
+Easier to do than you think.
 It only takes a few lines of code to build an introductory “extract text from PDF to Excel” Python program.

-All you have to do is upload your documents (from one channel or many) to the queue.
-Then, just check the boxes that describe the fields of data you want to capture.
+All you have to do is upload your documents – from one channel or many – to the queue.
+Then, check the boxes that describe the fields of data you want to capture.
 After that, a click or two for validation, and you’ll have all your data exported in the format of your choice.